KiltedCode/khandaria-campaign/sessions/2021/2021-10-07-a-perfect-plan.md

 appears the prince of water
 step onto circle and to greet him
 `Faleor` uses expeditious retreat and starts running
-`Belsaran` blinks to other tunnel and runs down
+`Belsarin` blinks to other tunnel and runs down
 sees leader of diggers relighting fuse
 grabs digger, runs with him and haste boots
 reaches lip and explodes and fire up the tunnel